About the Test

 After the blood draw is complete, a bandage or cotton swab will be used to prevent bleeding.
 You may be instructed to keep this in place for an hour or more.

-You may be able to return to normal activities, including driving, once the test is over, though it is common that the health care provider will have you stay for 15 minutes or so to observe you for any side effects.
+You may be able to return to normal activities, including driving, once the test is over, though it is common the health care provider will have you stay for 15 minutes or so to observe you for any side effects.
 Bruising, dizziness, or lightheadedness are possible side effects after any blood draw, which may inhibit your ability to drive or walk.

-You should contact your doctor if you notice any persistent pain, bleeding, or signs of infection following the test.
+Contact your doctor if you notice any persistent pain, bleeding, or signs of infection following the test.

 Fibrinogen Test Results